Skip to main content

 Updated: Monday, March 11, 2024

 Important: Effective May 1, 2023, a Short-Term Residential Occupancy (STRO) license will be required for short-term rental of a dwelling unit or part thereof for less than one month within the City of San Diego.
-Please visit the STRO webpage webpage for additional information.
+Please visit the STRO webpage for additional information.

 The Office of the City Treasurer is responsible for the administration and collection of the Transient Occupancy Tax (TOT) and Tourism Marketing District (TMD) assessment.
 The TOT applies to all properties rented to Transients.
 A Transient is any person who exercises occupancy or is entitled to occupancy for less than one (1) month; see the Frequently Asked Questions for additional information, definitions, etc.